vvs31415/rust-interop/book/src/c/calling-from-c.md

 ## Making the function

-Let's add a `version`-command that works like this:
+Let's add a `version` command that works like this:

 ```shell
 $ ./count version